satyachebrolu/SQL-notes/SQL-1.md

 - FROM : To select the table from which we want to select the data.
 - DISTINCT : To select only the unique attributes present in the field chosen.
 - AS : Aliasing the fieldname in the output panel.
+- VIEW : Used to view the data of your specifications from the table.